 Close moisture content control will be required to achieve the recommended degree of compaction.
 If water must be added, it should be uniformly applied and thoroughly mixed into the soil by disking or scarifying.
 Each lift of compacted structural fill should be tested by a qualified geotechnical engineer or his representative prior to placement of subsequent lifts.
-The edges of compacted structural fill should extend at least 5 feet beyond the edges of buildings and 2 feet beyond the edges of pavements prior to sloping.
+After adequate compaction of each lift has been verified, light scarification of the surface of the lift should be performed prior to placement of additional fill to ensure an adequate bond between lifts.
+The edges of compacted structural fill should extend at least 5 feet beyond the edges of the building and 2 feet beyond the edges of pavements prior to sloping.
 Care should be taken to apply compactive effort throughout the structural fill and structural fill slope areas.

-We also recommend that water not be allowed to collect in the foundation excavations, floor slab areas, or on prepared subgrades of the construction area either during or after construction.
+We also recommend that water not be allowed to collect in the foundation excavations or on prepared subgrades of the construction areas either during or after construction.
 Undercut or excavated areas should be sloped toward one corner to facilitate removal of any collected rainwater, groundwater or surface runoff.
 Positive site surface drainage should be provided to reduce infiltration of surface water around the perimeter of the buildings and beneath the floor slabs.